RSPCA Australia: RSPCA Tasmania

 RSPCA Tasmania (Royal Society for the Prevention of Cruelty to Animals Tasmania) is a charity and law enforcement organisation in Tasmania, Australia.

-It runs and maintains three shelters for the rehoming of animals, a dog boarding service as well as several other programs.
+It runs and maintains two (2) shelters for the rehoming of animals, a dog boarding service as well as several other programs.
 It is also responsible for the enforcement of animal welfare laws in Tasmania.
-The Society was created at a public meeting on 19 July 1878 chaired by Governor Frederick Weld (1823-1891) and other prominent figures included Sir James Milne Wilson (1812-1880) and the Anglican Dean of Hobart Rev. Henry B. Bromby (1840-1911).
+The Society was created at a public meeting on 19 July 1878 chaired by Governor Frederick Weld (1823–1891) and other prominent figures included Sir James Milne Wilson (1812–1880) and the Anglican Dean of Hobart Rev. Henry B. Bromby (1840–1911).
 The legal powers that authorise Tasmania's RSPCA inspectors to investigate reports of animal cruelty are specified in the Animal Welfare Act 1993.

+IMPORTANT: RSPCA Inspectors gather information to present to courts in order to prosecute owners and receive legal authorisation to confiscate mistreated animals.

+RSPCA is NOT a vigilante organisation and can NOT work outside of the law.

 RSPCA South Australia

 RSPCA in South Australia was created in 1875 through the collaborative efforts of politicians, public officials, Christian clergy and churchgoers, and members of the Jewish community.
-A public meeting was convened at the Adelaide Town Hall on 6 December 1875 that was chaired by the mayor Sir John Colton (1823-1902) who was a renowned philanthropist and a prominent active member in the Wesleyan Methodist church.
-The two principal organisers of the meeting were Mr Abraham Abrahams (1813-1892), a prominent Jewish philanthropist and businessman, and Dr Robert Tracy Wylde (1811-1903).
+A public meeting was convened at the Adelaide Town Hall on 6 December 1875 that was chaired by the mayor Sir John Colton (1823–1902) who was a renowned philanthropist and a prominent active member in the Wesleyan Methodist church.
+The two principal organisers of the meeting were Mr Abraham Abrahams (1813–1892), a prominent Jewish philanthropist and businessman, and Dr Robert Tracy Wylde (1811–1903).

 Abrahams served as the first honorary secretary.
-The Society's first president was the Governor Sir Anthony Musgrave (1828-1888) who served in that position from 1875 to 1877 and was succeeded by Lieutenant-Governor Sir William F. D. Jervois who served as the President from 1877 to 1883.
-In 1877 one of the Society's Vice-Presidents was the Lord Bishop of Adelaide Right Reverend Augustus Short (1802-1883).
+The Society's first president was the Governor Sir Anthony Musgrave (1828–1888) who served in that position from 1875 to 1877 and was succeeded by Lieutenant-Governor Sir William F. D. Jervois who served as the President from 1877 to 1883.
+In 1877 one of the Society's vice-presidents was the Lord Bishop of Adelaide Right Reverend Augustus Short (1802–1883).

 In 1907 several South Australian churches instituted an annual "Animal Sunday" service to promote animal welfare as well as the role of the RSPCA, and such services were still being celebrated after World War 2.

 In 1968 the work of the RSPCA was featured in a television film that was produced by former police prosecutor Bill Davies and was broadcast on channel 9 as a way of inviting children to participate in the Society's junior branch.
 The legal powers that authorise South Australia's RSPCA inspectors to investigate reports of animal cruelty are specified in the Animal Welfare Act 1985.